SatvikHatulkar/Hyrollon/Readme.md

 - Enumerate existing BITS jobs for forensic investigation.

 ### 🔹 4.
 Local Enumeration (Admin Access Only)
-- Extract system information such as **user accounts, processes, network details, and system privileges**.
+- Extract system information such as **sensitive files, user accounts, processes, network details, and system privileges**.
 - Identify potential attack vectors in a Windows environment.

 ---